flexera-public/terraform-provider-rightscale/website/docs/d/cm_multi_cloud_image.markdown

 # rightscale_multi_cloud_image

-Use this data source to get the ID or other attributes of an existing multi cloud image for use in other resources.
+Use this data source to get the ID or other attributes of an existing [multi cloud image](http://docs.rightscale.com/cm/dashboard/design/multicloud_images/) for use in other resources.

-Filter block is optional - ommitting it will result in the first available multi cloud image in a given cloud.
+Filter block is optional - ommitting it will result in the first available multi cloud image in the account.

 ## Example Usage 1: Basic configuration of a multi cloud image data source